vpavlenko/jsr166_to_jmh/posts/SimpleSpinLock/README.md

 o.s.SimpleSpinLock.measureSpinLockToggleUnderContention    avgt       30  557.724 ± 112.817  ns/op
 ```

 So it doesn't seem to be reasonable to run the perf tests on VPS.
-Alright, then I should set up my own true Linux somewhere else.

 Perfasm: check that there's no reordering
 --------